AF-1/sobras/lms-jivelite-change-font/README.md

 ## Copy fonts to device using SSH

-If you have **SSH access**(*) enabled on your device **download the [font files](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font/new_fonts) from this repository** and use the commands for your device type below.
+If you have **SSH access**(*) enabled on your device, **download the [font files](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font/new_fonts) from this repository** and use the commands for your device type below.
 Your device expects the *new* font files to have the same name as the original fonts.
 The downloadable font files in this repository already have the correct names.<br><br>

 ### piCorePlayer